Excellence in Regeneration Award

 This award acknowledges the critical importance of a range of bodies, organisations and local groups in revitalising communities and neighbourhoods.
 It also recognises that physical improvements go hand in hand with social and economic developments to make a real difference to people’s lives.

-It is targeted at helping to achieve the strategic objectives to create a Scotland that is healthier, wealthier, fairer, smarter, stronger and greener.
-Housing providers should work in partnership with funders, service providers and most importantly, communities, to encourage successful regeneration that contributed to a wider vision and brings benefits to all customers.
+It is targeted at helping to achieve the strategic objectives to create places that are healthier, wealthier, fairer, smarter, stronger and greener.
+Regeneration projects should work in partnership with funders, service providers and most importantly, communities, to encourage successful regeneration that contributes to a wider vision and brings benefits to all customers.

 - Improved the quality and mix of homes